ODTBuilder/OpenGDS-Desktop-QgisPlugin/README.md

 Version 1.0 February 11th, 2019
 ![logo_geodt_desktop](https://user-images.githubusercontent.com/13480171/52611305-435cc180-2ec8-11e9-8366-3937725fedab.png)

+This project is the result of the fifth year research of "Development of open source processing technology using spatial information SW" among national spatial information research projects.

 ### What is GeoDT Desktop?
 GeoDT is a combination of the words "Geo-Spatial"and "Design Tool", which means "tool for designing geographic information".<br>
 GeoDT Desktop is a QGIS plug-in that is installed and used in a desktop environment.<br>
 In order to perform spatial data inspection, detailed conditions such as inspection type, options, and the coordinate system must be set.<br>
+See the [GeoDT_Desktoyp_v1.0_en.doc](https://github.com/ODTBuilder/OpenGDS-Desktop-QgisPlugin/blob/master/GeoDT_web_user_guide.pdf) or the [GeoDT desktop homepage](http://www.geodt.co.kr/pages/desktop.html) for more information.<br>

 ### GeoDT Desktop features and functions include:
 - Work in the offine environment<br>